 Scientists agree that great drummers can use high-level mathematics in their drum patterns, instinctively using figures known as fractals.
 Fractals are math-derived images where any small part of their structure looks exactly like their entirety.
 This characteristic is known as self-similarity.

-Apparently, music is full of self-similar patterns and this is particularly true for drum parts.
+Music is full of self-similar patterns and this is particularly true for drum parts.

-Researches came to this conclusion at Harvard, by studying one song in particular, I Keep Forgettin’ by Michael McDonald, featuring the legendary Jeff Porcaro at the drumkit.
+Researchers came to this conclusion at Harvard, by studying one song in particular, I Keep Forgettin’ by Michael McDonald, featuring the legendary Jeff Porcaro at the drumkit.
 In this song, they found fractals especially in the hi-hat parts, for both rhythm and loudness.

 In conclusion, all the studies involving the effects of drumming on our brains concluded that these are positive on our intelligence and our mind in general.
 It is fair to say drummers might be smarter than the average person because of their ability to coordinate their limbs independently, as well as for their instinctive use of complex mathematical patterns and schemes.